divinewton/divinewton.com/README.md

 This is the full codebase for the official website of Divi Newton, accessible at https://www.divinewton.com/.
 See all files and images here.

-Published to Spaceship domain through Vercel using GitHub.
+Domain - Spaceship
+Hosting - Vercel
+Source Management - GitHub
+Analytics: Google

 # Still to do
-- Intro Section revamp
+- Fix intro links and socials
 - Resume page

 # Sources